May 29, 2026

 A good coach draws out the client's own wisdom rather than providing direct advice.
 The coach’s job is to facilitate self-discovery, not to tell clients what to do.

-Professional coaching typically follows a recognisable arc.
+Professional coaching typically follows a recognizable arc.

 A chemistry call allows the coach and client to meet briefly before committing, to assess fit and discuss expectations.

 Coaching sessions typically last 45 to 90 minutes.
 The coach uses questioning, reflection, and other techniques to help the client explore their situation, generate options, and commit to action.
-Short engagements may run three to six sessions; longer programmes up to twelve or more.
+Short engagements may run three to six sessions; longer programs up to twelve or more.

 A good coaching relationship ends intentionally.
 A closing session reviews progress against original goals, consolidates learning, and supports the client in sustaining changes independently.